SamStudio8/hootsim2000/README.md

 hootsim2000
 ===========

 A sequel to the extensible agent event based simulator, Hootsim.
+Now with added flat-pack meddelandekö!

 ### Requirements